mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 ----------

 **Note:** If you already have an insight into where problems might lie, you may be able to skip some of these steps.
 However, you should avoid making unfounded or biased assumptions.
 Performing a thorough analysis can sometimes lead to the identification of unexpected causes of performance problems.
-The following sections are formulated to help you to examine applications and services systematically.
+The following sections are formulated to help you examine applications and services systematically.

 ----------